2019 FA Cup final: Second half

-No changes were made to either side during half time and Watford kicked the second half off.
+No changes were made to either side during half time, and Watford kicked the second half off.
 They had the first chance, after 47 minutes, when Deeney found Pereyra who chose to try to find Hughes instead of shooting.
 Sterling then found Jesus whose shot from a tight angle was saved by Gomes.
 Oleksandr Zinchenko then crossed for Jesus who headed the ball into the Watford net but the goal was disallowed for offside.
 Watford then had a brief spell of pressure but failed to capitalise.
 In the 55th minute, Manchester City made their first substitution of the afternoon with De Bruyne coming on to replace Mahrez. İlkay Gündoğan's corner on 57 minutes found Laporte whose header was wide.
-Watford responded with Deulofeu picking up a long ball but whose shot was mishit wide of the far post.
+Watford responded with Deulofeu picking up a long ball but his shot was mishit wide of the far post.
 David Silva was then shown a yellow card in the 60th minute for a foul on Hughes.
 On 61 minutes City further extended their lead to 3–0 with a goal from De Bruyne.
 Jesus beat Pereyra in the air and passed to De Bruyne, who took the ball past Gomes and scored from close range.

 In the 65th minute, Watford made a double substitution with Deulofeu and Pereyra coming off, to be replaced by Gray and Success.
 Three minutes later, Jesus made it 4–0 after taking the ball on the counter-attack and shooting past Gomes.
 De Bruyne then shot high and wide in the 70th minute before Sané was brought on for Gündogan and Watford's Hughes was replaced by Tom Cleverley.
 After a period of City possession, John Stones then came on for David Silva, and in the 80th minute, Kiko was booked for a foul on Sané.
 In the 81st minute, Sterling scored from a Bernardo Silva cross to make it 5–0, before scoring again in the 87th minute after his initial shot was pushed onto the post by Gomes.
 Two minutes into injury time, Stones' strike from around 10 yd was saved by Gomes and Friend blew the final whistle, ending the match with Manchester City winning 6–0.